yannickjemmely/Mida/README.md

 ## Usage

 ### Broker account login
-How to login into a MetaTrader 5 broker.
+How to login into a MetaTrader 5 broker account.
 ```javascript
 const { MidaBroker } = require("@reiryoku/mida");